honlapprofi/mesteriszallas/wp-content/plugins/motopress-hotel-booking/readme.txt

 Hotel Booking plugin is distributed under the terms of the GNU GPL.

 == Changelog ==

+= 4.2.5, May 12 2022 =
+* Minor bugfixes and improvements.

+= 4.2.4, Apr 4 2022 =
+* Added two new columns to the CSV report: Total Accommodation and Total Services that display total revenue data from these sources respectively.
+* Fixed an issue with displaying the price breakdown table for accommodation types styled with quotation marks.
+* Fixed the per night / for x nights phrasing in several translation locales.
+* Fixed an issue that might have made some pages unavailable on websites in French and Spanish.

+= 4.2.3, Mar 23 2022 =
+* Minor bugfixes and improvements.

+= 4.2.2, Mar 16 2022 =
+* Improved ical synchronization logs removal from database.

+= 4.2.1, Feb 21 2022 =
+* Improved compatibility with the image lazy-loading feature.

+= 4.2.0, Feb 16 2022 =
+* Added the user area for customers that allows them to log in, view bookings and speed up reservations with pre-populated info at checkout.
+Website admins can set the plugin to create user accounts automatically or let customers create ones manually.

 = 4.1.1, Dec 22 2021 =
 * Minor bugfixes and improvements.